Search

 Are there any good alternatives?

-Midwife Nicole Morales, CPM and Spinning Babies® Approved Trainer in San Diego, teaches us to Shake the Apple Tree during a Forward-leaning Inversion as a substitute or Open-knee Chest.
+Midwife Nicole Morales, CPM and Spinning Babies® Approved Trainer in San Diego, teaches us to Shake the Apple Tree during a Forward-leaning Inversion as a replacement for Open-knee Chest.